 - Up the ante – By carrying a backpack, adding hiking poles, or increasing the elevation gain of your hikes, you can burn even more calories and boost the fat-burning power of your treks.

-- Get advice first – Remember, before you begin any new weight loss program or exercise regime, it’s always a good idea to have a chat with your doctor.
+- Get advice first – Remember, before you begin any new weight reduction program or exercise regime, it’s always a good idea to have a chat with your doctor.

 You’ve got burning questions about burning calories, and we’ve got answers!
 Here is everything you need to know about how to shed some pounds by hiking.